cloudops/cloudmc-standard-kb/en/cloudstack-compute-service/cloudstack-what-is-a-vpc.md

 ---
-title: "What is a VPC?"
+title: "CloudStack: What is a VPC?"
-slug: what-is-a-vpc
+slug: cloudstack-what-is-a-vpc
 ---